TungstenTransformation/KTScripts/Find left and right word alignments.md

       Next
    Wend
    For H=Histogram.Count-2 To 1 Step -1
-      'This script adds tiny buckets to the nearest large bucket Distance=pXDoc.CDoc.Pages(0).Width
+      'Adds tiny buckets to the nearest large bucket and combines columns that are very close to each other Distance=pXDoc.CDoc.Pages(0).Width
       AcceptableSpacing=6
       If Abs(Histogram(H).Left - (Histogram(H-1).Left+Histogram(H-1).Width)) < Distance Then